 Strawberry Shortcake Trifles

 - 2 cups (284g) all-purpose flour, plus more for dusting pan

 - 3 Tbsp (26g) cornstarch

 - 1 1/2 tsp vanilla extract

 - 1 cup (283g) sour cream (I used light because it's what I had on hand)

-- Preheat oven to 350 degrees.
-Butter and flour an 18 by 13-inch rimmed baking sheet.
-In a mixing bowl whisk together flour, cornstarch, salt, baking soda and baking powder for 20 seconds, set aside.
+- Preheat oven to 350 degrees F. Butter and flour an 18-by-13-inch rimmed baking sheet.
+In a mixing bowl whisk together flour, cornstarch, salt, baking soda and baking powder, set aside.